grafana/agent/docs/sources/flow/setup/install/docker.md

 ## Run a Linux Docker container

-To run Grafana Agent in flow mode as a Linux Docker container, perform the following
+To run Grafana Agent in flow mode as a Linux Docker container, perform the following steps:
-steps:

-1. Run the following command in a terminal:
+1. Run the following command in a terminal window:

    ```shell
    docker run \